 The treatment for a subchorionic hematoma will depend on several factors.
 These include how far along you are in your pregnancy and the size of your hematoma.

 Before 20 weeks' gestation.
 If you have a subchorionic hematoma found before you're 20 weeks along in your pregnancy, your doctor is likely to recommend that you reduce your activity levels.
 They might also suggest that you limit any travel.
-Your doctor will likely recommend hospitalization if any bleeding, cramping, or contractions occur.
+Your doctor may recommend hospitalization depending on how much bleeding, cramping, or contractions are occurring.

 After 20 weeks' gestation.
 If you have a subchorionic hematoma that is found after you're 20 weeks pregnant, your doctor will teach you the signs and symptoms of early labor.
 Your treatment may include: